the404devs/404-start/README.md

 Hit the cog icon in the top-right corner, and select *Register*.
 Insert an email and password and you're good to go!

 ## Experimental New Tab Page (Chrome Extension)
+*Only supported when 404-Start is a local html file (advanced setup)*

 I'm currently working on a Chrome extension that will make this start page your new tab page as well.
 This feature is still experimental.
 You've been warned.

 In `js/config.js`, change the `ExtPath` variable to the path of `index.html` (You can just copy the url when on the homepage).
 This path is where the extension redirects the browser upon the creation of a new tab.